Great Replacement conspiracy theory: Austria

 Identitäre Bewegung Österreich (IBÖ), the Austrian branch of the Identitarian movement, promotes this theory, citing a "great exchange" (Note: German: (Der) Große Austausch) or replacement of the population that supposedly needs to be reversed.
 In April 2019, Heinz-Christian Strache campaigning for his FPÖ party ahead of the 2019 European Parliament election endorsed the conspiracy theory.
 Claiming that "population replacement" in Austria was a real threat, he stated that "We don't want to become a minority in our own country".
 Compatriot Martin Sellner, who also supports the theory, celebrated Strache's political use of the Great Replacement.

 Belgium

 In September 2018, Schild & Vrienden, an extremist Flemish youth organization, were reported to be endorsing the conspiracy theory.
 The group, claiming that native populations of Europe were being replaced by migrants; they proposed an end to all immigration, forced deportation of non-whites, and the founding of ethnostates.
 The following month, VRT detailed how the organization was discussing the Great Replacement on secretive chat channels, and using the conspiracy theory to promote Flemish ethnic identity.

 In March 2019, Flemish nationalist Dries Van Langenhove of the Vlaams Belang party repeatedly stated that the Flemish people were "being replaced" in Belgium, posting claims on social media which endorsed the Great Replacement theory.

+Croatia

+In Croatia, Marin Miletić of right-wing populist Most party repeatedly spread "the great replacement" conspiracy theory.
+According to Croatian fact-checking news site Faktograf.hr, politicians like: Nikola Grmoja, Igor Peternel, Miro Bulj, Damir Biloglav, Krešimir Rotim and Mate Lukić distinguished themselves most in spreading of disinformation narratives about foreign workers and migrants in Croatia.